PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 }
 ```

-I commented out the components that we are yet to create in order to get our app to render.
-Let's create our **ProfileForm** and **ProfileImageForm** components.
+I commented out the components that we still need to create to get our app to render.
+Let's make our **ProfileForm** and **ProfileImageForm** components.

-### Create a Form To Update Users Details
+### Create a Form To Update User's Details

-Lets' navigate to `src/app/components/forms` and create a file called `ProfileForm.tsx`.
+Let's navigate to `src/components/forms` and create a `ProfileForm.tsx` file.

 Let's paste in the following code.